r3volution11/material-theme-bear-notes/README.md

 Based on the most epic theme for Visual Studio Code made by @equinusocio, [Material Theme](https://github.com/equinusocio/vsc-material-theme).

-Bear uses XML for their themes which makes it rather easy to create your own.
-Unfortunately they do not support third party themes.
-To install this theme you must name and copy over a theme included with Bear.
-I chose Dark Graphite.
+Bear uses XML for their themes which makes it rather easy to modify and create your own.
+Unfortunately some "hacking" is involved as they do not support third party themes.

-Installing this theme requires some good ol' copy / pasting within the Bear app's package contents.
+Installing requires some good ol' copy / pasting within Bear app's package contents.
+Nothing flashy.

-### Updates
+## Updates

+**12/28/18** - I've already created themes and icons for all Material Theme variants. `Lighter` is will be available soon.
+**12/27/18** - Happy Holidays everyone!
+The Default theme is ready for use.
+Pale Night was slightly tweaked as well.
 **12/14/18** – Work on support for all Material Theme variants has begun.. stay tuned!

 ## Theme Install Instructions

+Each Material Theme variant I've created has a different name used to replace a theme within Bear itself.
+So far I've created Pale Night [`/themes/palenight`] and Default [`/themes/default`]

 1. If open, quit Bear.
 2. Go to your Applications folder.
 3. Locate and Right-Click on Bear.
 Select "Show Package Contents."
 4. Navigate to `Contents/Resources`.
-5. Create backups for `Dark Graphite App Theme.theme` and `Dark Graphite Text Theme.theme`.
+5. Create backups for all `*.theme` files.
-6. Overwrite those files with the ones included within this repo.
+6. Copy the `themes/[theme-name].theme` files you'd like to use to this location.
-7. Open Bear and make sure Dark Graphite is the selected theme.
+7. Open Bear, go to preferences, and make sure `[theme-name]` is the selected theme.

 ## Icon Install Instructions

-I've also created a Bear app icon replacement.
+I've also created Bear app icon replacements for each theme (so far).
 Making sure the icon is always displayed requires the following:

 <img src="http://r3v.in/W1qTze/dock-icon-2x.png" width="100">

-- First, Update `Contents/Resources/AppIcon.icns` with the icon files included (`resources/dock-icon*.png`).
+- First, Update `Contents/Resources/AppIcon.icns` with the icon files included (`themes/[theme-name]/icon*.png`).
   - Use [LiteIcon](https://freemacsoft.net/liteicon/)
   - or Copy/Paste through Finder Info Panel - [Guide](http://osxdaily.com/2013/06/04/change-icon-mac/)

 - Second, to work while open you must edit Bear's Assets.car file (`/Applications/Bear.app/Contents/Resources/Assets.car`) using [Theme Engine](https://github.com/alexzielenski/ThemeEngine).
-Be sure to replace both images in `Assets.car/AppIcon Dark Graphite`.
+Be sure to replace both images in `Assets.car/AppIcon [theme-name]`.
 - When finished **enable** the "App icon matches theme" option in Bear's Themes preferences panel.

 ## Bugs or Issues

-Due to the nature of this theme I can offer little support.
 This is just me modifying the app to fit the theme I use in other apps and letting everyone interested in on the fun.
 If you have any ideas or notice any issues please let me know by adding an [Issue](https://github.com/r3volution11/bear-theme-material-palenight/issues).

 ❤️